SullyC25/Week4/README.md

 ## Figures

-The figures included here are preliminary outputs from my workflow.
-At this stage, I just wanted to get something to you they are mainly meant to demonstrate the processing pipeline (collocation, interpolation, and bias correction) and the types of analyses I can generate from Jason-3 and Sentinel-3 altimetry data.
+The figures included here are preliminary outputs from my workflow and the types of analyses I can generate from Jason-3 and Sentinel-3 altimetry data.

-I have not yet fully validated or interpreted each figure in detail.
-Some maps and diagnostics may contain noise or patterns that still need to be checked.
-I was just hopig to show some capability
+Some maps and diagnostics may contain noise or patterns that still need to be checked

 The proper evaluation and interpretation of these results will follow in the written report.